Alan L. Hart: Legacy

-After Hart's death his wife acted on his wish to establish a fund for research into leukaemia, from which his mother had died.
-The interest on his estate is donated annually to the Alan L. and Edna Ruddick Hart Fund, which makes grants for research into leukaemia and its cure.
+After Hart's death, his wife acted on his wish to establish a fund for research into leukemia, from which his mother had died.
+The interest on his estate is donated annually to the Alan L. and Edna Ruddick Hart Fund, which makes grants for research into leukemia and its cure.

 Hart's will, written in 1943, stipulated that his personal letters and photographs be destroyed, and this was done on his death in 1962.
 Hart had acted all his life to control the interpretation of his private and emotional life, and the destruction of his personal records at his death were commensurate with this goal.
 Believing that the secret of his personal history was safe he made no attempt to account for his own life.
 His identity as the pseudonymous "H" in Gilbert's notes was discovered posthumously by Jonathan Ned Katz, and his identity described as lesbian.
 Katz's attempts to learn more about Hart's life by contacting Hart's widow were discouraged by Edna Ruddick Hart.
 The message passed on by her friend in Albany was: "Let that all be passed now.
 She is older and does not want any more heart ache now."

 Controversy

-Scholarship on Hart's life has disagreed bitterly on whether he should be characterised as transgender, or lesbian, while activists and advocates for various groups have claimed Hart as a representative.
+Lesbian reclamation

 Jonathan Ned Katz, who in Gay American History: Lesbians and Gay Men in the U.S.A.
 (1976) first identified Hart as the pseudonymous "H" in Joseph Gilbert's 1920s case notes, described Hart as a lesbian and depicted his case as one where contemporary strictures against lesbianism were so strong that a 'woman' like Hart had to adopt a male identity to pursue love affairs with women.
-Katz contended again in his 1983 Gay/Lesbian Almanac: A New Documentary that Hart was "clearly a lesbian, a woman-loving woman", but has since said he would not make such claims today.
+Katz contended again in his 1983 Gay/Lesbian Almanac: A New Documentary that Hart was "clearly a lesbian, a woman-loving woman".

-Against Katz's claims, others like Jillian Todd Weiss have asserted that Hart experienced himself as a man from early childhood, identifying transphobia and "blatant disregard for transgender identities" in the claim that Hart was 'really' a woman.
-Hart's widow refused interviews to Katz, offended by his categorization of her husband (and by extension, herself) as lesbian.

-Some historians note that Hart never described himself as transsexual, but the term was not published until the 1920s, and not widely used until the 1960s, near Hart's death.
-It is also true that Hart worked hard to keep his pre-transition identity secret, and would hardly have sought to publicly claim a trans identity.
-Others, then, have contended that Hart was a trans pioneer, who lived after his transition exclusively as a man, just as modern transgender people do.

-Joy Parks describes the battle, especially within Portland, Oregon GLBT communities over Hart's identity as "extremely ugly" and one in which "neither side appeared particularly victorious."
+As activist Margaret Deidre O'Hartigan noted in the book The Phallus Palace, Katz expressed the belief that transsexualism was "quack medicine" at the time.
+Wrote Katz: "An historical study needs to be made of the medical and autobiographical literature on 'transsexualism'; it will, I think, reveal the fundamentally sexist nature of the concept and the associated medical treatments."
+Hart's widow refused interviews with Katz as she was offended by his categorization of her husband (and by extension, herself) as lesbian.
+Katz has said he would not portray Hart as a lesbian today.